 It’s a good question.

-In next month’s post I’ll get more specific about how to establish these processes.
-In the meantime, start by writing down the main deliverables you want to offer your customers.
-In the age of the accountant as Trusted Advisor those deliverables might not feel like traditional ones.
-But adjusting your business by adding the right services, and embracing the financial needs of your clients can completely change your business for the better.
-Offering the right financial management services, in a systemized process, will allow you to grow your practice and take it to the next level.
+I get more specific about how to establish these processes in this blog post.
+To get started right away, write down the main deliverables you want to offer your customers.
+In the age of the accountant as “trusted advisor,” those deliverables might not feel like traditional ones.
+However, adjusting your business by adding the right services and embracing the financial needs of your clients can completely change your business for the better.
+Offering the right advisory services, in a systemized process, will allow you to grow your practice and take it to the next level.

 Remember that your customers already look to you as their trusted advisor.
 You are the most intimate with their financial information and that data is at the heart of their business.
 They want your advice!
 You simply have to set yourself up to provide it efficiently.